frazenshtein/fastcd/README.md

 fastcd
 ======

-## Far-like directory alternative history for linux
+## Briefly

 These scripts allow you to quickly navigate to the desired directory that have been recently visited.
+The utility was written because of the great longing for FarManager and it's plug-in alternative history.

 ### USAGE